 Vlad: By using technology, how does someone in accounts payable go non-stop and stay connected with the “why”?

 Katie Knott: Build that story and the connection for employees so they ask and know: “what am I doing? what is my company doing? and what is the role I play in this?”
 We are currently working on ramping up our on-boarding strategy and technology – where you are not only coming in and understanding your role but also understanding what the company does as a whole and what your part is in that… Tying those things externally is just as important as having our employees see and feel that connection as well.

 Julie Reynolds: I think that hearing firsthand how your product has saved someone’s life is a wonderful experience that you won’t forget.
 And so, we are looking to amplify what we already do by using the technology to bring these stories to life.

 Here at Klarinet Solutions, our initiative is to best understand the culture of companies we are partnered with.
-Our goal is to optimizing internal corporate communications, improve workflow efficiency, and empower leaders with the tools they need to unite their people.
+Our goal is to optimize internal corporate communications, improve workflow efficiency, and empower leaders with the tools they need to unite their people.
 We install a leading, customized digital workplace and modern office solutions that are simple to adopt, easy to use, and are cost-efficient.
-If you would like to learn more of solutions, feel free to contact us at (866) 211-8191.
+If you would like to learn more about solutions, feel free to contact us at (866) 211-8191.